 In my opinion, the best thing about Dallas is the food!
 It was named Bon Appetit’s Restaurant City of the Year in 2019 and the title is well deserved.
 While Dallas is mostly known for Tex Mex and BBQ, you can find food from all over the world.
 I have been blown away by amazing Ethiopian misir wot, Japanese BBQ, Vietnamese banh mi’s, French souffle’s, Laotian noodles and more over the past few years.

 This itinerary includes many of my favorite activities to do in Dallas and a lot of my favorite restaurants to choose from (it was impossible to just choose one in some cases!).
 It’s an action packed four days where you might eat too much, but you’ll get to experience some of the best that Dallas has to offer.

 I also want to mention that the Dallas-Fort Worth metroplex is made up of many smaller cities.
 I have personally lived in Plano, Addison and Lower Greenville, but I love spending time in Denton, Grapevine, Frisco and more.
-Keep an eye out for separate itineraries for some of these other cities in the DFW area!
 This itinerary focuses on Dallas but remember that you also may want to branch out into these other areas during your trip.

 If this is too much information for you, check out my list of the top ten things to do in Dallas!